bezaleel22/formfill/docs/implementation_details.md

 ## 2. API Key Management (`apiKeyService.ts`)

-This service handles the storage and retrieval of OpenRouter API keys.
+This service handles the storage and retrieval of OpenRouter API keys, managed via the "Settings & Model" tab.

 *   **Storage**: API keys are stored in a JSON file (`api_keys.json`).
 *   **Functionality**: